Wrangler491/DSP3210MPEG/README.md

 - Fast forward and rewind are not currently functioning correctly in AMPlifier
 - Volume control for MP3s not working (MP2s are fine)
 - The wrapper for mpeg.devices to become MHI devices (mhimdev) does not function correctly
-- Not fully tested yet on CPUs > 030
+- Not tested yet on CPUs > 030

 With thanks to Michael Henke and the source code for delfinampeg.device for Delfina DSP and Stephane Tavenard for MPEGA, both of which provided inspiration for this software